enbock/MBOS-Space-Engineers/MBOS Core/README.md

 ## Requirements
 * Timer Block
  * Setup Programmable Block with `run` action and **empty** argument.
-* LCD Block
+* Display Block (optional since v2.0)

 ## The first run
 On the first run, set the `argument` with follow syntax

-    <Name of LCD>[, <Name of timer block>]
+    <Name of Display>[, <Name of timer block>]

  Example:

-    MBOS: Core, MBOS: Timer
+    MBOS: Debug, MBOS: Timer

-Alternativly can the timer block also been configured in the LCD private text.

 ## Configuration
-All existent configuration will are modifyable on the config LCD screen.
+All existent configuration will are modifyable on the custom data.
-The Core supports one screen.

 One the configuration is set, the core store it on the process storage and is imedialy available on cores first run after loading the level(no booting time